1995 Cantabrian regional election

-The 1995 Cantabrian regional election was held on Sunday, 28 May 1995, to elect the 4th Regional Assembly of the autonomous community of Cantabria.
+The 1995 Cantabrian regional election was held on 28 May 1995 to elect the 4th Regional Assembly of the autonomous community of Cantabria.
 All 39 seats in the Regional Assembly were up for election.
 It was held concurrently with regional elections in 12 other autonomous communities and local elections all throughout Spain.

 The People's Party won the election, recovering much of the vote it had lost in 1991 to Hormaechea's Union for the Progress of Cantabria (UPCA), which fell to third place and lost over half of its seats and votes.
 The Spanish Socialist Workers' Party (PSOE), which in 1991 had won the regional election, collapsed and obtained its worst result until that time.
 The Regionalist Party of Cantabria (PRC) recovered and scored fourth with nearly 15% of the vote, while United Left (IU) entered the Assembly for the first time.

 As a result of the election, José Joaquín Martínez Sieso from the People's Party was able to be elected as regional President thanks to a PP-PRC coalition agreement.